-505 6 Front-End Electronics
+341 5 Front-End Electronics

 This section contains a description of the design and tests of the NEDA front-end electronics.
 Further details can be found in Refs.
-[22, 23, 24].
+[11, 12, 13].

-508 6.1 Electronics Layout
+344 5.1 Electronics Layout

 NEDA electronics design is going to be conducted in three phases.
-Firstly, the new digital electronics is envisaged to instrument the Neutron Wall array [25, 9] consisting of 50 detectors.
+Firstly, the new digital electronics is envisaged to instrument the Neutron Wall array [14, 9] consisting of 50 detectors.
 Secondly, 48 NEDA scintillator detector modules plus electronics will be produced and used in the AGATA campaign at GANIL in 2016-2017 and for the NEDA@HISPEC experiments at NUSTAR/FAIR from 2018.
 Finally, the electronics for the full NEDA array, with 331 detectors, will be built in the last phase.

-The electronic chain is made of the following parts: front-end single-ended to differential converters, sampling mezzanines and NUMEXO2 pre-processing, LINCO2 PCle interface, Global Trigger and Synchronisation (GTS) system, and finally data acquisition nodes (workstations).
+The electronic chain is made of the following parts: front-end single-ended to differential converters, sampling mezzanines and NUMEXO2 pre-processing, LINCO2 PCIe interface, Global Trigger and 353 Synchronisation (GTS) system, and finally data acquisition nodes (workstations).

-Each single detector module is readout by one single front-end electronics channel whenever a current signal is provided from the anode output of the corresponding PMT.
-The anode signals are connected to the front-end connection panel, performing the conversion to differential before sending the signal through a 10 m long cable to the NUMEXO2 digitiser.
-Each conversion board has 8 channels.
-Once the signal reaches the NUMEXO2 digitiser, the pulse is sampled continiously by the FADC mezzanines [22] at 200 MS/s with a resolution of 14 bits.
-The FADC mezzanines are part of the NUMEXO2 digitiser, with each mezzanine board being plugged into the motherboard.
-As the signal is digitised, it passes by a set of programmable devices based on the FPGA (fieldprogrammable gate array): a Virtex-6 and a Virtex-5.
-Firstly, a trigger algorithm is applied in the Virtex-6 so that the amount of events produced by γ rays gets drastically reduced, hence optimising the readout bandwidth capabilities.
-At the Virtex-5 trigger requests, produced mostly by neutrons, are received and sent to the GTS (Global Trigger System) in order to receive a validation or rejection.
-A timestamp is as well attached to the event buffer.
-Additionally inside the Virtex-5, an embedded processor containing an embedded Linux OS runs the slow-control tasks of the whole digitiser and the communication ports.
-Each NUMEXO2 digitiser has the capability to deal with 16 channels and contains one optical connection to the GTS.
+Each single detector module is readout by one single front-end electronics channel whenever a 354 current signal is provided from the anode output of the corresponding PMT.
+The anode signals 355 are connected to the front-end connection panel, performing the conversion to differential before 356 sending the signal through a 10 m long cable to the NUMEXO2 digitiser.
+Each conversion board 357 has 8 channels.
+Once the signal reaches the NUMEXO2 digitiser, the pulse is sampled continiously 358 by the FADC mezzanines [11] at 200 MS/s with a resolution of 14 bits.
+The FADC mezzanines are 359 part of the NUMEXO2 digitiser, with each mezzanine board being plugged into the motherboard.
+360 As the signal is digitised, it passes by a set of programmable devices based on the FPGA (field-361 programmable gate array): a Virtex-6 and a Virtex-5.
+Firstly, a trigger algorithm is applied in the 362 Virtex-6 so that the amount of events produced by γ rays gets drastically reduced, hence optimising 363 the readout bandwidth capabilities.
+At the Virtex-5 trigger requests, produced mostly by neutrons, 364 are received and sent to the GTS (Global Trigger System) in order to receive a validation or rejection.
+365 A timestamp is as well attached to the event buffer.
+Additionally inside the Virtex-5, an embedded 366 processor containing an embedded Linux OS runs the slow-control tasks of the whole digitiser and 367 the communication ports.
+Each NUMEXO2 digitiser has the capability to deal with 16 channels and 368 contains one optical connection to the GTS.
+369 tree, which is located in another NIM module in another NIM crate.
+The connection procedure is detailed in the GTS section 5.7.

-In Fig. 17, the global electronics layout is depicted for a total amount of 48 detectors, requiring 3 NUMEXO2 NIM boards.
-The local GTS in the NUMEXO2 card is optically connected to the GTS tree, which is located in another NIM module in another NIM crate.
-The connection procedure is detailed in the GTS section 6.7.
+In Fig. 11, the global electronics layout is depicted for a total amount of 48 detectors, requiring 3 NUMEXO2 NIM boards.
+The local GTS in the NUMEXO2 card is optically connected to the GTS

-Figure 17: Global electronics layout for 48 NEDA detectors
+Figure 11: Global electronics layout for 48 NEDA detectors

-For 48 NEDA detectors the following is required: 3 NUMEXO2 boards, 12 mezzanines, 6 single-ended to differential boards, 1 GTS NIM motherboard containing 2 GTS V3 mezzanines and two NIM crates.
+For 48 NEDA detectors the following is required: 3 NUMEXO2 boards, 12 mezzanines, 6 singleended to differential boards, 1 GTS NIM motherboard containing 2 GTS V3 mezzanines and two NIM crates.
 The final NEDA design, consisting of 331 detector units, requires 21 NUMEXO2 boards, 83 FADC mezzanines, 42 single-ended to differential modules, 3 GTS NIM motherboards containing 11 GTS V3 mezzanines and 3 NIM crates.
 Each of the following sections is aimed to describe in details the aforementioned blocks starting from the front-end single-ended to differential board and finishing by the LINCO PCIe boards.

-6.2 Single-Ended to Differential Board
+381 5.2 Single-Ended to Differential Board